 Catching Diabetes Earlier

 To that end, screening guidelines for Type 2 diabetes and prediabetes have just been updated to include more people at risk.
-On March 16, the U.S. Preventive Services Task Force, an influential and independent panel of medical experts, released draft guidelines advising clinicians to consider screening overweight and obese adults starting at age 35.
+On March 16, 2021, the U.S. Preventive Services Task Force, an influential and independent panel of medical experts, released draft guidelines advising clinicians to consider screening adults with overweight and obesity starting at age 35.
 That’s instead of beginning screening at age 40 per previous USPSTF recommendations.

 Even earlier screening is recommended for members of specific ethnic/racial groups who are at higher risk of developing diabetes, as well as for individuals whose medical or family history puts them at higher risk.